 There is an assumption that art and entertainment are somehow distinct.
 The two classifications regularly appear side-by-side, simultaneously suggesting a family resemblance and an unbridgeable divide.
-The all-too-empty content of commercial entertainment reinforces the dichotomy, as does the abstraction of modernist and post-modernist styles.
+The all-too-empty content of some commercial entertainment reinforces the dichotomy, as does the abstraction of modernist and post-modernist styles.
 Especially in this day and age, when market demands push entertainers in the most generic directions and artists rebel into the remotest corners, the middle seems to be the ground least occupied.
-Still, this broad view ignores instances where the two categories converge in seamless harmony: a painting that moves the populace, an art film that smashes the box office, a popular song that makes us think.
+Still, this broad view ignores instances where art and entertainment converge in seamless harmony: a painting that moves the populace, an artsy film that smashes the box office, a popular song that makes us think.

 Among the most profound (and vitriolic) advocates for artistic entertainment was Constant Lambert, an English composer and critic who penned the lively classic Music Ho!
 A Study of Music in Decline (1934) when he was just twenty-eight.
 A major theme of that book is the ever-widening gap between “popular” and “serious” (“highbrow” and “lowbrow”) music—a reality that has increased exponentially in the intervening decades.
 Lambert had a fondness for popular forms and integrated jazz idioms into his compositions, such as The Rio Grande (1927).
 As such, he occupied something of a center point, with vacant populism to the left and rarefied academicism to the right.